Nottingham-related groups and resources for what’s often called “home education”.

 We’re lucky in Nottingham to have a thriving “home ed” community, including hundreds of children and young people of all ages.

-Watch out for stereotypes!
-The term "home education" often seems to evoke the picture of one or two lonely children in a tiny classroom in a house, with their Mum as the teacher.
+The myth: people often seem to imagine one or two lonely children in a tiny classroom in a house! with their Mum as the teacher!

 The reality: Real children from the non-school world are often out and about – swimming, skating, walking in woodland, at the library, visiting museums, round at a friend’s house, and almost anywhere else you might imagine.
 Home-based education would usually be more accurate: or, as people also say, “the world is our classroom”.

 You don’t have to wait till your child is “school age” to start going to non-school meetups.
 There are meetups which include babies and toddlers.

 Many groups and events also welcome children who are still in school, to visit, so that the family can “dip into the flavour” of home ed before taking the leap.
 Some groups continue to run during school holidays.

 You don’t have to be academically brainy to be a home ed parent.
 Some home ed parents did well in “formal education” themselves; some hated school.
 It’s much more about the common sense of knowing your child, knowing what sparks their curiosity and what they love to do, supporting them, and setting up opportunities for them.

 At times when you think “Hmm, how can I handle this?” or “I’m not sure what’s best”, there’s lots of support from other home ed parents online, or via chatting at meetups.

 Note: Don’t mix up this kind of “home education” with the kind where a child is ill or excluded, and the school or the council “sends work home” or organises a tutor.
 Confusingly, that sometimes gets referred to as “home education” as well.